tenancy/docs/docs/hyn/5.4/laravel-scheduler.md

 ---
 title: Laravel Scheduler
-excerpt: A tutorial on setting up laravel's Scheduler to be Tenant Aware.
+excerpt: A tutorial on setting up Laravel's Scheduler to be Tenant Aware.
 icon: fal fa-file-archive
 tags:
     - laravel